Moonbeam69/CICDDemo/README.md

 4. Explore GitHub MarketPlace for more useful actions

-5Integrate my docker images into Kubernetes
+5. Integrate my docker images into Kubernetes

 ### Limitations